 After some digging, we realized it was actually possible to visit the Galapagos Islands without a cruise.
 It sounded like it might be the best way to visit the Galapagos on a budget – and it was!
-Our week of backpacking the Galapagos Islands without a cruise was totally budget-friendly: our total cost for the Galapagos Islands was $800 each for 9 days.
+Our week of backpacking the Galapagos Islands without a cruise was surprisingly budget-friendly – under $1k for 9 days and two people.
 Plus, without a cruise dictating where we went and when, we were able to see all that the Galapagos Islands have to offer at our own speed, without being surrounded by a crowd.

 Here’s what you’ll find in our complete guide to the Galapagos Islands by land:

 For even more information about the how to visit the Galapagos Islands without a cruise, take a look at these guides:

 - Santa Cruz Galapagos Island Guide: What to Do, Where to Eat, & Where to Stay

 You can read about our week in the Galapagos in detail in these 2 posts:

 We’ve also created a detailed 15-page downloadable guide to visiting the Galapagos Islands without a cruise.
 Sign up below to get the guide send straight to your inbox!

 Ready?
 Let’s get started!

 The Complete Guide to the Galapagos Islands by Land